Areas of Expertise

 - Master of Music, University of Northern Colorado

-He has worked with scholars including Dr. Brian Casey, Dr. Nancy Glen, Dr. Jonathan Bellman, Dr. Mark Montemayor, and Dr. Jittapim Yamprai.
-He served on the Performing Arts Committee at the Center for Arts and Community Enrichment in Fort Morgan, Colorado for four years, and has been associated with the International Council for Traditional Music, the Society for Ethnomusicology, the National Association for Music Education, the Colorado Music Educators Association, and the Denver Musicians Association.
-He has presented original research at conferences associated with the Society for Ethnomusicology, Indiana University, The Ohio State University, and the University of Northern Colorado.
-He has a book review published in Ethnomusicology Forum, and his master's thesis is available on ProQuest.
+In 2024, he was the recipient of both The Ohio State University Graduate Achievement Award in Musicology and the Patrick B. Mullen Graduate Prize in folklore for his paper “Cornish Connections: Song and Affect in a Glocal Music Industry.”
+He has worked with scholars including Brian Casey, Nancy Glen, Jonathan Bellman, Mark Montemayor and Jittapim Yamprai.
+He served on the Performing Arts Committee at the Center for Arts and Community Enrichment (Fort Morgan, Colorado) for four years, and has been associated with the International Council for Traditional Music, the Society for Ethnomusicology, the British Forum for Ethnomusicology, the American Folklore Society, the National Association for Music Education, the Colorado Music Educators Association, and the Denver Musicians Association.
+He has presented original research at a wide variety of conferences listed below, and has written for both academic and public-facing publications.

-Nicholas has a passion for music instruction and has applied it to varied contexts including his four years as jazz ensemble instructor at Morgan Community College, his two years as K–12 music teacher at the Converge School and Day Treatment Center, and his eleven years of private music instruction in flute, guitar, piano and songwriting.
-He performed for six years with the 101st Army Band of the Colorado Army National Guard and started his own indie folk music group, All Those Who Wander, in 2011.
+Nicholas has a passion for music instruction and has applied it to varied contexts including his four years as jazz ensemble instructor at Morgan Community College; two years as K–12 music teacher at the Converge School and Day Treatment Center; and eleven years of private music instruction in flute, guitar, piano and songwriting.
+He performed for six years with the 101st Army Band of the Colorado Army National Guard, and started his own indie folk music group, All Those Who Wander, in 2011.
 He has studied flute with Paul Nagem, Pamela Endsley and Richard Blake, and has attended masterclasses with Robert Winn, Karen Jones, Kate Hill, Caroline Hobbs-Smith and Marianne Gedigian, among others.
 He studied conducting with Dr. Richard Mayne and Dr. Kevin Padworski.
+He has engaged with folk and traditional music in varied contexts in North America and Britain, particularly with the Columbus Folk Music Society and festivals in Cornwall in Britain including the Golowan midsummer festival and the Cornwall Folk Festival.

 Selected Publications and Presentations